 10 SIMPLIFIED HEALTHY EATING RULES I LIVE BY

 The food we consume is one element of leading a healthy lifestyle.
 The information on those food choices can overwhelm, though, does it not?
 What diets to follow, what foods to stay away from, which ones to include and how to best prepare it.
 So, for me, I like to keep it simple and pared down.
 I have a few parameters I like to stay within most of the time when it comes to food choices, menu planning and what I keep in our kitchen for the family to eat.
 I thought these food guidelines may help you and your family, too:

 1. Eat lots of plants and seeds.

-The studies say the same thing - eat a plant based diet and the benefits are numerous: improved blood pressure, decreased risk of heart disease, lowered cholesterol, better weight control, lower cancer rates, better moods, nicer skin, slower aging, etc. Yes, I want all that!
+The studies say the same thing – eat a plant-based diet and the benefits are numerous: improved blood pressure decreased the risk of heart disease, lowered cholesterol, better weight control, lower cancer rates, better moods, nicer skin, slower aging, etc. Yes, I want all that!
 How about you?

 Don’t miss this: I have a great anti-aging plan to keep you looking, feeling and acting vibrant!

 2. Choose nutrient-dense plants that have lots of shades of green and other bright colors and consume a variety of them.